HIST 3056 - Doing History

 The course will be intensive and seminar-based, with additional independent structured learning equal to six contact hours per week.
 In a typical week, students will engage in staff-led discussions of various types of historical sources, or visit an archive (either in person or digitally), discuss progress on assignment tasks, and complete assigned tasks with a research pod - groups of students sharing similar interests.
 Pods will research elements of weekly topics, analyse their significance for their own research, and relay their findings back to the larger class.
 Assessment tasks will a source methodology essay that bears on the research topic, a literature survey and research plan, and the final research paper.

-Course Coordinator: Dr Robert FosterAssoc Prof Robert Foster
+Course Coordinator: Associate Professor Robert FosterAssoc Prof Robert Foster

 Napier Building, Room 510